The Rutgers Professional MBA

 Gain An Edge, Leave Your Mark.

-The Rutgers–Camden Professional MBA (PMBA) program is the MBA school for working professionals.
+The Rutgers Professional MBA (PMBA) program is the MBA for working professionals or executives who seek to drive change.
 It gives you the tools to hit the ground running in pursuit of the next phase of your career.
-Recognized as one of the region’s top business schools, the Rutgers–Camden PMBA program provides you with the skills and knowledge you need to maximize your full potential, and set yourself apart in the business world.
+From one of the region’s top business schools, the PMBA program provides you with the skills and knowledge you need to maximize your full potential and set yourself apart in the business world.

 Our 21-month PMBA program will teach you how to: